 What Should I Do If My Hurricane Damage Claim Was Denied?

 Speaking to an attorney is one of the most important things you can do first if you are dealing with a denial of a claim for insurance coverage.
 Your attorney will be able to carefully review the policy, get the appropriate experts involved, and help you preserve your rights in the meantime.
 If it becomes necessary, an insurance attorney can work through the insurance policy’s appraisal or appeal processes, and then represent you in court as well.
 When experienced attorneys get involved to represent a client, the insurance company often becomes more willing to provide a fair settlement.

 If the insurance company has or continues to act in bad faith though, an experienced property insurance attorney can help you recover all of the compensation you deserve under your insurance policy and possible additional compensation to punish an insurance company who acts in bad faith.
 Dealing with the aftermath of a hurricane is difficult enough.
 You should not have to go through the process of claiming damages alone.
 Working with an attorney will help you maximize your potential for successfully obtaining all the compensation (and potentially more) that you deserve.

-Schedule Your Complimentary Consultation With an Experienced Attorney
+Schedule Your Complimentary Consultation with an Experienced Attorney

 Have you experienced hurricane damage that should be covered under your insurance policy?
 Is your insurance company denying your claim or refusing to reimburse all of your damages?
 If so, you could benefit from working with an experienced property damage attorney.
 Wright Commercial Litigation has substantial experience holding insurance companies accountable.
-Contact the firm today to schedule a free case evaluation and learn more about your rights.
+Contact the firm today to schedule an initial case evaluation and learn more about your rights.